jetbrains-academy/Machine-Learning-101/Iris Network/Neurons/task.md

     $$f(x) = max(0,x)$$</li></i>
 </ul>

-<div class="hint">Logistic sigmoid may result in the neural network getting stuck in the process of training because for large negative input values, it
+<div class="hint">Logistic sigmoid may result in the neural network getting stuck in the process of training because of large negative input values, it
 outputs values close to zero.
 Due to that, weights will be updated rather slowly.
 Conversely, the output of the tanh function lies within the range [-1, 1], and large negative input values will produce negative output values; only input values close to zero will produce output values close to zero.
 This makes the network less inclined to getting stuck during the training process.
-Besides, sigmoids can trigger the vanishing gradient problem.
-Rectifiers, such as ReLU, are less subject to the <a href="https://en.wikipedia.org/wiki/Vanishing_gradient_problem">vanishing gradient problem
+Besides, sigmoids can trigger the <a href="https://en.wikipedia.org/wiki/Vanishing_gradient_problem">vanishing gradient problem</a>.
-</a>; they are simpler in terms of calculations and in practice, allow faster convergence
-than sigmoid functions (<a href="http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf">source</a>). </div>
+Rectifiers, such as ReLU, are less subject to the vanishing gradient problem; they are simpler in terms of calculations and in practice, allow faster convergence than sigmoid functions (<a href="http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf">source</a>). </div>

 <p>Here is the formula of a neuron's output data:</p>